bgsulz/Get-for-Unity/README.md

 ![GetAttribute Graphics](https://user-images.githubusercontent.com/38191432/127414944-9ce09f7d-3aa0-4d1f-adca-2ee5062d92ae.png)

 ## Quick start guide
-Simply type the attribute before public or serialized fields.
+Simply type the attribute before serialized fields.

 This works **only in-editor,** not for objects created at runtime.
-In other words, it replaces dragging and dropping references in the Inspector.
+In other words, it replaces, simplifies, and accelerates the process of selecting references in the Inspector.

 ```c#
 using Extra.Attributes;